 We have just returned from a short break at Haven Doniford Bay Caravan Park in Somerset.
 When I was looking for a short break this Summer, knowing it would only be a short break, we found plenty of great dog friendly Haven holidays.
 After having a great holiday in Disney World earlier in the year, I was determined to be able to take Lola on holiday with us as well.

 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*

-I spent quite a bit of time researching different dog friendly holidays from cottages to caravan holidays, and even camping.
+I spent quite a bit of time researching different dog friendly holidays from cottages to caravan parks that allow dogs, and even camping.
 When costing everything together, a Haven holiday park didn’t come out too much more expensive to camping considering we would have had to buy all the equipment as well.

 There are lots of little details you look out for as a dog owner when attempting to go out for days or holidays with your dogs, and being able to provide space for them is one of the biggest factors we have found.

 We booked our break at Doniford Bay holiday park knowing that we were getting the most basic accommodation the park offers as we were taking Lola with us.
 I wasn’t expecting luxury but as long as it was clean then we should all get along fine.

 The main question we had was is Haven Doniford Bay dog friendly?
 I had done a fair bit of research on Trip Advisor and You Tube and the signs were looking good so we were all looking forward to the break.

 When we arrived and were allocated our van, we were pleased to see it was close to the entrance to the beach and also close to the dog walking area.
 I thought perhaps it would be a small section of grass, but it was a huge area with a mix of grass and shingle.